 Immediate Future (n- -ka'aj)

-Actions that will be carried out in the future.
-Note that for 1SG, the n in in is dropped.
+Actions that will be carried out in the immediate future / right away.
+Note that for 1SG, the n in in may be dropped.
 Nika'aj janal ⧸ I will eat.
+For transitive verbs, the dependent pronoun is repeated after n- -ka'aj: Ninka'aj in t'anech ⧸ I'm going to talk to you.

 Emphatic Immediate Future (k- -n)

 Actions that will be carried out in the future.
-This form, compared to the immediate future above, places an emphasis on the actor carrying on the action.
+This form, compared to the immediate future above, places an emphasis on the actor carrying on the action, as well having a subjunctive mood.
 Note that for 1SG, the n in in is dropped.
 Kin janal ⧸ It is I who will eat.

 Special Forms